DigiBP/Team-Basler-Fasnacht/README.md

 The solution is composed of a combination of a workflow engine solution (Camunda) and connected external services that support different activities within the process and collates the appointment data.

+<ins>Components</ins>
+Camunda Workflow:
+The process flow has been created and implemented with Camunda Platform v7.17 using BPMN and DMN.

+MAKE/Integromat Services:

+Calendly: